Click on the drug names in the picture below to learn more about the individual drugs concerning teen drug abuse.

 - Use of other drugs, including cocaine, ecstasy, and methamphetamine

 A responsible adult in any child’s life can educate him or her about alcohol and why it is dangerous for young people to abuse.

-The more a parent discusses drugs and alcohol with their kids and keeps their own, firm stance on the subject, the less likely their child is to drink or take drugs.
+The more a parent discusses teen drug abuse with their kids and keeps their own firm stance on the subject, the less likely their child is to drink or take drugs.

 Marijuana is the most used illegal drug in the world.

 An American survey done in 2012 showed that 45% of 12th graders had tried pot in their life, and 36% of those kids had smoked it within the last year.

 - The active ingredient of cannabis is the chemical THC.
 This chemical can remain in body tissues for months or even years.
 It can also damage the user’s immune system.

 - Heavy marijuana use has been connected to brain abnormalities and brain damage.

 - Marijuana can get you high, but it can also make you feel depressed, paranoid, and psychotic.

 - Even small amounts of marijuana can cause infertility in men and women.